bgoonz/Typescript/README.md

 ###### Core Types:
 - number
-   - All numbers, no differentiation between integers or floats.
+   - All numbers, no differentiation between integers or floats (1, 5.3, -10 ...etc).

+- string
+   - All text values. ( 'Hi', "Hi", `Hi` )

+- boolean
+   - Any of two values: true or false.
+(In typescript just true or false, no truthy or falsy values)

+- object
+   - Any JS object.
+More specific types: {age: 30}